The Incredible Road Trip Through Kentucky That Leads You to 6 Stunning Lakes

 1. Fagan Branch Lake

 Fagan Branch Lake, also known as Fagan Branch Reservoir, is a 140-acre lake in Lebanon, Kentucky.
 The lake is a great place to fish and is stocked with rainbow trout each January and November.
-Swimming and camping are not allowed at Fagan Branch Lake, but it is an excellent spot to hike.
-The 3.2-mile Cecil L. Gorley Naturalist Trail loops around the lake, offering beautiful water views.
+Swimming and camping are not permitted at Fagan Branch Lake, but it is an excellent spot for hiking.
+The 3.2-mile Cecil L. Gorley Naturalist Trail circumnavigates the lake, offering beautiful water views.

 2. Campbellsville City Lake

-A short drive south from Fagan Branch Lake takes you to Campbellsville City Lake.
-This 85-acre lake in the heart of Campbellsville, Kentucky, is excellent for fishing bluegill, bass, crappie, and catfish, among other species.
+A short drive south of Fagan Branch Lake takes you to Campbellsville City Lake.
+This 85-acre lake in the heart of Campbellsville, Kentucky, is excellent for fishing for bluegill, bass, crappie, and catfish, among other species.
 Kayaks and small fishing boats are available to rent.
-Please note: $25 annual membership is required to access the lake.
+Please note: You must pay $30 for an annual household membership or a $5 day pass to access the lake and fish.
+If you'd like to rent a boat, the cost is $25 for a four-hour rental.

 3. Green River Lake

 Green River Lake is just outside of Campbellsville, Kentucky.
-This expansive, 8,000-acre lake offers many fun things for visitors to do, including swimming, fishing, camping, hiking, horseback riding, birding, and picnicking.
-There are basketball and volleyball courts and a mini golf course for sports lovers.
-The Army Corps of Engineers built a dam in the 1960s to create Green River Lake, and Green River Lake State Park opened shortly after.
+This expansive 8,000-acre lake offers numerous activities for visitors to enjoy, including swimming, fishing, camping, hiking, horseback riding, bird-watching, and picnicking.
+There are basketball and volleyball courts, as well as a mini golf course, for sports enthusiasts.
+The Army Corps of Engineers constructed a dam in the 1960s to create Green River Lake, and the Green River Lake State Park opened shortly after.

 4. Lake Cumberland

 About an hour southeast of Green River Lake lies the massive and dazzling Lake Cumberland.
 With more than 60,000 acres of water, Lake Cumberland is a water-lover’s paradise.
-There are ample opportunities to enjoy the lake through fishing, boating, and swimming.
-Hiking trails offer fantastic lake views.
+There are ample opportunities to enjoy the lake through fishing, boating, and swimming, and the park's hiking trails offer stunning views of the lake.
 Visitors can also stay overnight at the lodge, cottages, or campsites.

 5. Dale Hollow Lake

-Dale Hollow Lake is 28,000 acres of captivating water that crosses over the Kentucky–Tennessee border.
-Dale Hollow Lake State Resort Park is in Burkesville, Kentucky, and draws visitors with incredible birding, swimming, picnicking, horseback riding, caving, fishing, boating, and biking.
-Visitors can see eagles flying around Dale Hollow Lake from December through February each winter.
-The lake's clear water makes it one of the best places to scuba dive in Kentucky!
+Dale Hollow Lake is a 28,000-acre body of captivating water that spans the Kentucky–Tennessee border.
+Dale Hollow Lake State Resort Park, located in Burkesville, Kentucky, draws visitors with its incredible birding, swimming, picnicking, horseback riding, caving, fishing, boating, and biking.
+Visitors can see eagles flying around Dale Hollow Lake from December through February each winter, and it's a sight to behold!
+The lake's clear water makes it one of the best places to scuba dive in Kentucky.

 6. Barren River Lake

 Barren River Lake is northwest of Dale Hollow Lake in Glasgow, Kentucky.
-The 10,000-acre lake is a beautiful site to fish, swim, and boat.
-It's also a great place to hike, bike, birdwatch, and play golf.
-Barren River Lake State Park Resort offers overnight accommodations for visitors, including a lodge and campsites.
+The 10,000-acre lake is a beautiful spot for fishing, swimming, and boating.
+It's also a fantastic place to hike, bike, birdwatch, and play golf.
+Barren River Lake State Park Resort offers overnight accommodations for visitors, including a lodge and campsites, for those who would like to take a weekend getaway here.

 This lake road trip through Kentucky only (ahem) skims the surface of the wondrous lakes in the Bluegrass State.
-There are 45 major lakes in Kentucky!
+There are actually 45 major lakes in Kentucky!
+With so many stunning bodies of water to visit throughout the state, you have a lot to explore.

 Subscribe to our newsletter